This post may contain affiliate links. Please read my disclosure policy.

 - Sift together flour, cocoa powder, salt, and espresso powder in a separate medium bowl, set aside.

 - Pour buttermilk and vanilla into a measuring cup, set aside.

-- Reduced speed of mixer and stir in baking soda, making sure incorporated into batter.
-Then, stir in the vinegar, taking care not to overmix.
+- Reduce speed of mixer and stir in baking soda, making sure incorporated into batter.
+Then, stir in the vinegar, taking care not to over mix.